List of Seattle Kraken draft picks

 Matty Beniers was the first ever draft selection for the Kraken, taken second overall in 2021.

 The Seattle Kraken are a professional ice hockey team based in Seattle.
 The Kraken compete in the National Hockey League (NHL) as a member of the Pacific Division and began play during the league's 2021–22 season.
-Since their creation, the Kraken have participated in four drafts and selected 36 players.
+Since their creation, the Kraken have participated in six drafts and selected 50 players.

 The NHL entry draft is held each off-season, allowing teams to select players who have turned 18 years old by September 15 in the year the draft is held.
 The draft order is determined by the previous season's order of finish, with non-playoff teams drafting first, followed by the teams that made the playoffs, the draft order itself determined by the regular season standings.
 The NHL holds a weighted lottery for the 16 non-playoff teams, allowing any of the top 11 teams to win the first overall pick.
 The team with the fewest points has the best chance of winning the lottery, with each successive team given a lower chance of moving up in the draft.

 The Kraken's first-ever draft pick was Matty Beniers, taken second overall in the 2021 NHL entry draft.
 After the 2022–23 season, Beniers won the Calder Memorial Trophy as the league's best rookie after accumulating 24 goals and 33 assists in 80 games.
 The Kraken's second overall pick in 2021 was the highest they have ever drafted.
-Nine of the Kraken's draft picks have gone on to play with the Kraken: Beniers, Ryker Evans, Ryan Winterton, Shane Wright, Jani Nyman, Niklas Kokko, Ville Ottavainen, Jacob Melanson, and Berkly Catton.
+Nine of the Kraken's draft picks have gone on to play with the Kraken: Beniers, Ryker Evans, Ryan Winterton, Shane Wright, Jani Nyman, Nikke Kokko, Ville Ottavainen, Jacob Melanson, Berkly Catton, and Oscar Fisker Mølgaard.